Radical Acceptance: An Underrated Source of Wellbeing and Growth

 “I’m not good enough for a better job.”

 “I’m so messed up.
 I’m not worth loving.”

 “I can’t resolve this situation; I’m a failure.”

-Shame and self-rejection can block growth and problem solving.
-If nothing you’ve tried has worked, it may seem impossible to find the energy to make progress.
+These are the kind of hurts radical acceptance can soothe.
+Without it, shame and self-rejection can block growth and problem solving.
+If nothing you’ve tried has worked, radical acceptance may help you find strength to honor your needs.

 Radical Acceptance: Mindfulness Needed for Growth

 Radical acceptance is a mindfulness skill that can shift a heavy sense of hopelessness to enable growth.
 It is a learnable skill you can explore in therapy and in life.